QSI International School of Shenzhen

 The QSI International School of Shenzhen (QSI Shenzhen; QSI 深圳蛇口科爱赛国际学校) is an international school located in the Nanshan District of Shekou, Shenzhen, Guangdong Province, China.
 It is part of the Quality Schools International (QSI) organization.

 Previously, the school operated as two separate institutions: QSI International School of Shekou (蛇口科爱赛国际学校) and QSI International School of Shenzhen.
 QSI Shekou served students aged 2–18, while QSI Shenzhen enrolled students aged 2–13.
 As of 2018 it is one of eight schools in Shenzhen designated for children of foreign personnel.
+QSI also has several athletic achievements, such as winning the SISAC boys soccer tournament in 2024.

+QSI Shenzhen's French section is designated as a French international school by the Agency for French Education Abroad (AEFE), a government agency of France.

 Campuses

 QSI Shenzhen operates multiple campuses to accommodate different educational levels.